 Barcelona foodies’ haven through a Food Tour

 The locals exercise on a daily basis one of the healthiest diets in the world: the Mediterranean one, and a visit to one of the city Markets, constitute a daily ritual for them.
-A mix of fresh and seasonal products, well balanced nutrients prepared in a tasty way is the secret behind.
-Forgotten neighborhoods that held traditions for centuries are now back in the top of the agenda with a renovated culinary offer, as well as their ancient traditional one, and a food tour might be the best way to discover that.
+A mix of fresh and seasonal products, well-balanced nutrients prepared in a tasty way, is the secret behind.
+Forgotten neighbourhoods that held traditions for centuries are now back in the top of the agenda with a renovated culinary offer, as well as their ancient traditional one, and a food tour might be the best way to discover that.